jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/DNS Tunneling.md

 ```

 ### Firewall
 Configure two network adapters - one host-only and one NAT.
-The host-only should be shared with the infected machine and the NAT will allow you to communicate with wider internet and the rest of the network.
-Essentially acting as a gateway to the internet for the infected machine.
+The host-only should be shared with the infected machine and the NAT will allow you to communicate with wider internet and the rest of the network, essentially acting as a gateway to the internet for the infected machine.

 To configure the firewall you need to have two Network Interface Cards (NICs).
 One will link exclusively with the infected machine, and the other will allow the firewall to freely communicate with the internet and internal network.
 To do this you'll typically need to setup a Host-Only adapter and a Network Address Translation (NAT) adapter.
 Or in my case, a bridged adapter because I'm using a Wi-Fi adapter.
 In any case you'll need to make some configurations on both machines to enable communication between the two machines.
 If you make the first NIC your normal adapter (i.e. one that can reach the internet without any effort) you should only need to configure the Host-Only link.